Nissan rejects U.S. government offer to mediate Mississippi UAW row

 There are between 6,000 and 6,300 employees, including full-time Nissan and contract workers, at the plant in Canton, Mississippi.

-Nissan has an alliance incorporated in the Netherlands with French-based Renault SA (RENA.PA).
+Nissan has an alliance incorporated in the Netherlands with French-based Renault SA.
 Renault owns 43.4 percent of Nissan.